The inherent danger of Non-OEM designed mono-leaf springs

 Multi-leaf springs, on the other hand, are built in a sophisticated manner that puts safety right there in the front lines with everything else you love about a good street rod.

-Each leaf in a multi-leaf spring is engineered to provide support, stability, and safety to a vehicle by distributing the load and stress across each spring, precisely and proportionally.
+Each leaf in a multi-leaf spring is engineered to provide support, stability, and safety to a vehicle by distributing the load and stress across each leaf, precisely and proportionally.
 This means longer life for your springs.

 And, when one of the leaves eventually breaks (every spring will break eventually), having the extra leaves holding strong will help keep your vehicle on the straight and narrow until you replace them.